 Domestic violence or harassment in the past

-When deciding how physical custody will be shared if at all, the child's best interests are taken into account first and foremost.
+When deciding how physical custody will be shared, if at all, the child's best interests are taken into account first and foremost.

-In an effort to broaden and expand the role of a divorced father in his children's lives, most courts are moving away from granting sole custody to one parent.
+To broaden and expand the role of a divorced father in his children's lives, most courts are moving away from granting sole custody to one parent.
 However, suppose one parent is considered unfit due to alcohol or drug addiction.
 In that case, their new wife is unsuitable, or they are accused of negligence or assault, the courts are likely to give the other parent sole physical custody.

 You can not seek sole custody unless the other parent is causing serious harm to the children.